Where are we going to?

 It is likely that the number of students at TC will continue to grow, because we want to support all students who want to Take Control of their own learning to be able to do so.
 We are however looking for other schools to partner with so that our physical numbers on-site remains manageable.

 TC is now recognised internationally as a leader in innovative education.
 We have spent the past two years looking for schools to partner with who would like to take on aspects of the Take Control model.
 We are not trying to clone schools, as clearly each community has its own specific context.
-We now have a partner school called Mount Alexander College in Flemington, Victoria, Australia, and we continue to actively look for partnerships.
+We now have partner schools, Mount Alexander College in Flemington, and Bundoora Secondary College and we continue to actively look for partnerships.

 A glimpse of what “school” should be like